The Division of Student Affairs & Campus Diversity offers allyship seminars to students,

 faculty, and staff.
 The allyship seminars are housed in their respective centers and

-your professional development and learning experience at SDSU.
+as part of your professional development and learning experience at SDSU.

 For more information about specific programs and partnerships, please explore each